Cebu Island is one of my favorite destinations in the Philippines and a popular spot for most tourists visiting the Central Visayas Region!

 Mid Range: Cebu Parklane International Hotel

 Parklane International Hotel is a very affordable 3-star accommodation in the heart of Cebu City.
-It is walking distance to Ayala Center and other nearby attractions.
+It is within walking distance of Ayala Center and other nearby attractions.
 This property features an outdoor swimming pool, fitness center with sauna, 3 dining options, and free wifi.
 The rooms are spacious and fitted with air conditioning, flat-screen tv, work desk, sofa seating, and a private bathroom.
 In-room massage services may be arranged at an additional cost.
 Breakfast is also included for all guests!
 Recommended place to stay for couples, friends, and families.

 Budget: Murals Hostel & Cafe